 The Sustainable Development Goals (SDGs) are an urgent call for action by countries to preserve our oceans and forests, reduce inequality, and spur economic growth.
 The land management SDGs call for consistent tracking of land cover metrics.
 These metrics include productivity, land cover, soil carbon, urban expansion, and more.
 This webinar series will highlight a tool that uses NASA Earth Observations to track land degradation and urban development that meet the appropriate SDG targets.

-SDGs 11 and 15 relate to sustainable urbanization and land use and cover change.
+SDGs 11 and 15 relate to sustainable urbanization and land use and land cover change.
 SDG 11 aims to "make cities and human settlements inclusive, safe, resilient, and sustainable."
 SDG 15 aims to "combat desertification, drought, and floods, and strive to achieve a land degradation neutral world."
 To assess progress towards these goals, indicators have been established, many of which can be monitored using remote sensing.

-In this training, attendees will learn to use a freely-available QGIS plugin, Trends.Earth, created by Conservation International (CI) and have special guest speakers from the United Nations Convention to Combat Desertification (UNCCD) and UN Habitat.
+In this training, attendees will learn to use a freely-available QGIS plugin, Trends.Earth, created by Conservation International (CI), and includes special guest speakers from the United Nations Convention to Combat Desertification (UNCCD) and UN Habitat.
 Trends.Earth allows users to plot time series of key land change indicators.
 Attendees will learn to produce maps and figures to support monitoring and reporting on land degradation, improvement, and urbanization for SDG indicators 15.3.1 and 11.3.1.
 Each part of the webinar series will feature a presentation, hands-on exercise, and time for the speaker to answer live questions.

 By the end of this training, attendees will: